Our Team

 Lorenzo A. Salinas, Program Manager

 Lorenzo A. Salinas is an accomplished Lamar University graduate and current dual Master's student in Public Policy and Social Work at the University of Houston.
-As a Graduate Teaching Assistant and Research Assistant at the Hobby School of Public Affairs, he's significantly contributed to student mentorship, academic content development, and in-depth research on Texas energy policy, offering vital insights for the Texas House Committee on State Affairs and CCPPI.
+As a Graduate Teaching Assistant and Research Assistant at the Hobby School of Public Affairs, he has significantly contributed to student mentorship, academic content development, and in-depth research on Texas energy policy, offering vital insights to the Texas House Committee on State Affairs and CCPPI.
 His internship at CCPPI focused on the Southeast Houston Affordable Housing Initiative, showcasing his dedication to meaningful policy initiatives.
 Lorenzo's impactful work as an Administrative Liaison at Some Other Place in Beaumont, Texas, also focused on addressing homelessness.
 His nomination to the Houston Food Insecurity Board underscores his commitment to addressing critical social issues and enhancing public policy for the betterment of society.

 Robert Bradford, Risk and Finance Manager